GreptimeTeam/docs/docs/greptimecloud/integrations/prometheus/rule-management.md

 ## Visualize Data

-After pushing your Prometheus configuration files to GreptimeCloud, visit the [GreptimeCloud console](https://console.greptime.cloud/service/list) and navigate to the `Prometheus` section.
+After pushing your Prometheus configuration files to GreptimeCloud, visit the [GreptimeCloud console](https://console.greptime.cloud/service/list) and navigate to the `Prometheus Workbench`.
 You can see the charts generated automatically based on your configuration files.

 <!-- TODO: Image waiting for dashboard production version -->